krathalan/wtwitch/README.md

                          You can unsubscribe from multiple streamers in one command.
 => [c]heck             - View your settings and the status of streamers you are
                          subscribed to.
+=> [o]                 - Browse online streamers you are subscribed to and open
+                         streams with fzf.
 => [e] [search-term]   - Search games/categories for [search-term].
 => [n] [search-term]   - Search streamers/channels for [search-term].
 => [g]ame [name]       - View the top streamers for [name] game/category.